SametSisartenep/rcfitness/readme.md

 Rc tools for fitness tracking

-## default session file
+## default session files

-The `calisthenics.week` file shows a selection of exercises and a repetitions-per-exercise table, matching the order in the `exercises` file.
-It's used to automatically set up a routine, like `{cat calisthenics.week; cat} | workout`.
+The `(calisthenics skills weights)^.week` files show a selection of exercises and a repetitions-per-exercise table, matching the index in the `exercises` file.
+It's used to automatically set up a routine, like `cat calisthenics.week /fd/0 | workout`.

+### calisthenics session

+Focused on strength and hypertrophy using bodyweight exercises.

+### skills session

+Specific progressions to build up to the front lever and planche movements.

+### weights session

+Mostly hypertrophy training and conditioning using weighted exercises.

 ## basal metabolic rate (BMR)